StoutLLC/karma-ng-pug2js-preprocessor/README.md

       // from all the files, so you can load them all with module('foo')
       moduleName: 'foo',

       // Pug compiler options.
-For a list of possible options, consult Jade documentation.
+For a list of possible options, consult Pug documentation.
       pugOptions: {
         doctype: 'xml'
       }